CloudWebManage/cwm-worker-deployment-minio/GATEWAY.md

 1. In the AWS Console: navigate to [IAM Users](https://console.aws.amazon.com/iamv2/home?#/users)
 2. Click on "Add User"
-3. Input User Name and select Programattic Access
+3. Input "User Name" and select "Programmatic Access"
 4. Click on "Next: Permissions"
 5. Click on "Attach existing policies directly"
 6. In the policies search box input "AmazonS3FullAccess" and mark the checkbox next to that policy